 Inflow shocks are identified recursively.
 This is justified by the way we construct our GSG and GBG variables, and in particular by the fact that the selection of countries from which those flows originated minimizes endogeneity issues between the two types of flows.
 To construct GSG shocks, we simply retain net purchases of US Treasury and Agency bonds by investors from Asian emerging economies.
-These inflows started before international banking-related purchases and were basically due to preference shifts which followed previous local financial crisis episodes; for this reason, they reasonably can be considered ex-ante as exogeneous to US monetary policy and to other factors (like global financial regulation).
+These inflows started before international banks invested massively in US markets, and were basically due to preference shifts which followed previous local financial crisis episodes; for this reason, they reasonably can be considered ex-ante as exogeneous to US monetary policy and to other factors (like global financial regulation).
 We thus place GSG flows as first in our recursive identification scheme.

 Concerning the GBG variable, we ideally look for banking inflows from Europe spurred by bank-related preference shocks, including regulatory shocks (like the advent of the euro and Basel II regulation) which, according to Shin (2011), induced overseas diversification and risk-taking by global banks.
 In order to avoid endogeneity with respect to GSG flows, we select European countries as follows: we compare financial inflows into the US corporate bond market with portfolio inflows (on equity and debt securities) targeting European countries.
-For each European country, if portfolio flows from Asian (saving glut) countries were negative (i.e., outflows were greater than inflows) during the core of the banking glut phase, then concomitant flows from these countries to the US are considered as exogenous with respect to the global saving glut phenomenon, and as such
+For each European country, if portfolio flows from Asian (saving glut) countries were negative (i.e., outflows were greater than inflows) during the core of the banking glut phase, then concomitant flows from these countries to the US are considered as exogenous with respect to the global saving glut phenomenon, and as such are included in the computation of the GBG variable used in the BVAR.
+Thus, only this latter subset of the countries in our original GBG flow variable is retained in the BVAR framework.